ynotstartups/notes/notes/ideas.md

 _later_

-- Quiet: The Power of Introverts in a World That Can't Stop Talking
-  - To understand myself
 - Thinking, Fast and Slow
   - To understand my mind
 - Guns, Germs, and Steel: The Fates of Human Societies